 - Make 100% secure transactions

-Not only, does xChange ensure that all sellers are vetted.
-We also protect the buyers.
+Not only does xChange ensure that all sellers are vetted, we also protect the buyers.
 So, you don’t have to worry about paying and not getting your assets.
 Our dedicated Customer Service team makes sure that your container operations go smoothly.
-And that your payments are completely secure.
+And that your payments are completely secure through the xChange wallet.

 - Know market cost and negotiate better prices on containers

 Find the containers that fit your needs – and compare prices with other offers.
 On the trading marketplace, you get a full overview of available containers.
 And you can see what other sellers want for their boxes.
 Not satisfied with the price?
-Text the seller right on the platform and agree on a price right then and there.
+Check the real-time prices on xChange Insights and text the seller right on the platform directly to negotiate better deals.

 Empty Shipping Container: Common FAQs